Pattadakal: Jain Narayana Temple

 The Jaina temple at Pattadakal was built during the 9th century, possibly with sponsorship from the Rashtrakuta King Krishna II or the Kalyani Chalukyas.
-Unlike the other nine temples, the Narayana temple lacks Hindu deities and intricate panels of the other nine, but instead has a statue of a Jina carved into the north side kapota eave.
+Unlike the other nine temples, the Narayana temple lacks Hindu deities and intricate panels like the other nine.
+Instead, it has a statue of a Jina carved into the north side kapota eave.

 Like the Hindu temples, this temple also features a square sanctum, a circumambulatory path, an antechamber, a mantapa and a porch.
 The mantapa is divided into seven bays at the north and south walls, with narrow niches containing seated Jinas.
 The bays are in the North Indian style, and the tower storey has a carved square shikhara.

 The mantapa has a row of lathe-turned sandstone pillars.
-The kakshasana are decorated with the figures of dancers, purna-ghata, nidhis, vyalas but some of the artwork is only partially finished.
+The kakshasana are decorated with the figures of dancers, purna-ghata, nidhis, and vyalas, but some of the artwork is only partially finished.
 The entrance features carvings of a life-sized elephant torso with riders.
 According to Adam Hardy, the niches of this Jain temple mantapa may have previously featured images.

 The Archaeological Survey of India has conducted excavations at the site yielding evidence of an older temple and Jaina presence.
 According to the ASI, the excavations uncovered "the remains of a large temple complex built in bricks and also a beautiful sculpture of Tirthankara standing in sama-bhanga indicating the existence of a temple, probably belonging to before or beginning of the early Chalukyan rule".